JHU-PL-Lab/odefa/src/core-interpreter/README.md

 currently reading through lookup match case Start_clause and encountered lookup_ctx.

 not sure what call by need means - but its always been false so far.

+currently lookup stack is done in the program stack. we are passing around the current variable to lookup as a parameter in these function calls I need to sort of append another piece of information, the formula so i guess that's another parameter